Augmenta-tech/AugmentaUnreal/README.md

 ## Installation

-In order to use this plugin in any Unreal project, kindly make this repo as a submodule inside the `Plugins` folder similar to the [Augmenta Unreal Demo project](https://github.com/Augmenta-tech/AugmentaUnreal-Demo).
+In order to use this plugin in any Unreal project, kindly make this repo as a submodule inside the `Plugins` folder of your Unreal project, similar to the [Augmenta Unreal Demo project](https://github.com/Augmenta-tech/AugmentaUnreal-Demo).

 ### Compiling the plugin inside your project